 - Appointing units will monitor the progress of appointees toward obtaining a degree.
 Progress shall be expeditious.
 Appointees should not seek additional work that will interfere with their ability to complete the responsibilities of their graduate appointment.
-Departments have the right to monitor and restrict additional work outside the appointment amounting to more than 10 hours per week.
+Please see WMU student work policy regarding additional work on campus.

 Types of appointments